-Ca rdiff Acne Disability Index (a) Do you think acne has interfered with your social life and relationship (a) with opposite sex Reflect the psychosocial consequences (b) Have you ever felt aggressive, embarrassed or frustrated on account of of acne (0) your acne? (c) Have you avoided wearing costumes or clothes which could expose Related to avoidance of public places (C) acne over the trunk? (d) Have you been concerned about the appearance of your acne?
-Related to perceived severity of (e) Does your acne pose a diseased state problem to you now?
+Ca rdiff Acne Disability Index (a) Do you think acne has interfered with your social life and (a) relationship with opposite sex Reflect the psychosocial consequences of (b) Have you ever felt aggressive, embarrassed or frustrated on acne (0) account of your acne? (a) Have you avoided wearing costumes or clothes which could Related to avoidance of public places (c) expose acne over the trunk? (d) Have you been concerned about the appearance of your acne?
+Related to perceived severity of (e) Does your acne pose a problem to you now? diseased state and 248 males (35.4%).
+Mean age of the patients being $22.6\pm2.6$ years (mean $\pm$ standard deviation) and Mean Global Acne Grading Score (GAGS) being $26.01\pm8.4$ .